aleksanderprudnik/aleksanderprudnik/README.md

-# Hello, I'm Aleksander Prudnik 👋
+# Hello, I'm ... 👋

-I'm an Associate Professor of Computer Science at the Belarusian State University of Informatics and Radioelectronics.
-I lead a research team that's passionate about creating, advancing, and assessing innovative interaction methods and user interfaces.
+I am an Associate Professor of Computer Science at the Belarusian State University of Informatics and Radioelectronics.
+I lead a research team that is dedicated to creating, advancing, and assessing innovative interaction methods and user interfaces.

 ## 🎯 Our Focus

-Our multidisciplinary approach combines computer science, psychology, design, and education theories and methodologies.
-We're interested in:
+We adopt a multidisciplinary approach that merges computer science, psychology, design, and education theories and methodologies.
+Our areas of interest include:

 - Virtual and augmented reality
 - Tangible and gestural interaction